-for the protection measures.
+C Thank you very much to PBI and Pablo for helping us to strengthen our digital security protection measures.
 These workshops are essential for updating our protection in this area, particularly in the current context.
 For example, thanks to these spaces, myself and my colleagues in the organization have internalized security practices, we have included them in our routines, and we have noticed that our perception of security has improved a lot.